dashnetics/documentation/docs/manuals/advanced/import-data/importing-companies.md

 If you haven't done that yet.
 [Click Here for help](exporting-data-from-your-accounting-package)

-After you have exported your contact data from your external software.
+After you have exported your company data from your external software.
 The next step is:

 Prepare your data
 -----------------